-In the full interview Chopra comes over very well, I think, it’s an interesting chat between two people with very different views.
+In the full interview, Chopra comes over very well, I think.
+It’s an interesting chat between two people with very different points of view.
 To call Chopra an enemy of reason would seem more than a little unfair.
 In the edit used for TV Dawkins makes Chopra look like a total charlatan.
 It’s pretty pathetic really.
 Dawkins shines as an evolutionary biologist, but as a ‘champion of reason’ he seems as smug and underhanded as he does foolish.
 Anyone who fails to believe what he believes is mad.
 Sound familiar?

 Terry Eagleton has remarked ‘imagine someone holding forth on biology whose only knowledge of the subject is the Book of British Birds, and you have a rough idea of what it feels like to read[/hear] Richard Dawkins on theology.’
 Or indeed philosophy, psychology, physics and a host of other subjects he seems to have decided can only be understood and found valid or invalid by him, er, I mean ‘Science’.

 Dawkins seems to have an ego Neutron stars would envy – appearing small only due to its immense denseness.
 He could learn a thing or two from Chopra, if he could ever actually see beyond his own point of view.
 Even if Chopra is a charlatan, his work at least makes people happy and I’ve yet to hear of anyone threatening the lives of others or belittling them in its name.

 As ever, the comments on this and anything to do with Dawkins tend to descend into incredibly tedious and ubiquitous ‘religion is true/false’ slap fights, in which the main taboo appears to be admitting we know nothing for certain and can only test our theories.
 This just so happens to be good science as well as good mysticism.
 I can only assume that dogmatism has more appeal to our basic tribal instincts.